 If the Sensitive PII category is not listed in the Consent Receipt, the Consent Receipt must not be considered transparent enough itself to be a compliance claim, which impacts liability.

 NOTE: In multiple jurisdictions, there are categories listed as sensitive personal information.
-If you use, collect or disclose sensitive personal information as defined in regulation these have legal requirements, require explicit consent and can have jurisdiction-specific legal notice requirements to be informed.
+If the use, collection or disclosure of sensitive personal information have legal requirements as defined in regulation, explicit consent is required and can have jurisdiction-specific legal notice requirements to be informed.
 For example, PII revealing the racial origin, political opinions or religious or other beliefs, personal data on health, sex life or criminal convictions, as well as other PII that are defined as sensitive in regulation.

 Security and Integrity

+Overview

-Since consent receipts can contain personal information it is a requirement that transmission of consent receipts not take place in the clear and that secure communications, i.e. HTTPS (properly implemented) be used.
-The requirements for implementers of consent receipts and consent management include, signing, encryption, key management and other operations for their creation, transmission, use and storage, if the consent receipt is to be useful for proof of consent, withdrawal of consent or any other rights.
+Since Consent Receipts can contain PII, it is a requirement that transmission of Consent Receipts does not take place in the clear and that secure communications be used, e.g., HTTPS.
+The requirements for implementers of consent receipts and consent management include signing, encryption, key management and other operations for their creation, transmission, use, and storage if the consent receipt is to be used for proof of consent, withdrawal of consent or any other rights.

-Securely authenticated connection - use modern cryptology
+Guidance

+Ensure the use of securely authenticated connections using modern cryptology.

-If a receipt contains PII, a receipt without PII is not in scope here, but possible - and it needs to be transmitted, using the secure connection in 1, at the point of consent the user must be able to manage the receipt interactions with:
+If a receipt contains PII - a receipt without PII is not in scope here - and it is transmitted securely, the user must be able to manage the receipt interactions with:

 Storage (local machine, server, client, application, device, etc.)

-Use and storage needs further considerations

 Other receipt repositories and consent services.

-Security of these repositories and services - i.e. non-local - requires considerations but is currently out of scope of this specification.
+Security of these repositories and services - i.e., non-local, requires considerations but is currently out-of-scope of this specification.

 When considered it should include the use case where for some reason a receipt has not been transmitted it should be available from the provider of the receipt repository for direct download.
-This and other infrastructure is out of scope for the Consent Receipt discussion.
+Such infrastructure is out-of-scope for this specification.

-Transmission of a receipt with personal information.
+Transmission of receipts with PII.

-A receipt without PII is not in scope at this time

-The ability to validate and revoke the receipt – and other aspects of the consent receipt lifecycle is out of scope at this time for the consent receipt specification but will need to be taken up shortly.
+The ability to validate and revoke the receipt – and other aspects of the consent receipt lifecycle are out-of-scope for this specification at this time but will need to be taken up shortly.
+Additional topics for future consideration include:

-Perhaps this is a topic for the Consent Best Practices?

-If so, these considerations should include:
+Consent best practices.

-Status and revocation of consent
+Status and revocation of consent.

-Consent management & validation; to include other aspects of its lifecycle
+Consent management, validation, and other aspects of its lifecycle.

 The transmission of a JSON Consent Receipt should use the following specifications: